 Captcha Some login forms require solving Captchas.
-In these cases, as with the registration, we either use a Captcha solver (if possible) or log in once manually, storing and reusing session cookies for later (in those cases, it is needed to enable the 'Remember me' option commonly featured in login-based systems).
+In these cases, as with the registration, we either use a Captcha solver (if possible) or log in once manually, storing and reusing session cookies for later (using the 'Remember me' option commonly featured in login-based systems).
 The scraper then loads these cookies during subsequent crawls, and can login without filling in the login form again.
-When using this method, we must replace the cookies anytime they expire, which requires human interaction.
+The cookies must be replaced when they expire, which requires human interaction.
 If this is too frequent, we should try to automate the login process instead.
 However, it is unlikely that sites have short expiration times since this decreases the users' experience when navigating the site.
-In our experience, the worst cases have one hour of expiration time.
-However, in this case, the site was not asking for Captcha solving, so we were able to automatically fill the logging form and get the session cookie.
+In our experience, the worst cases have one hour of expiration time, however we were able to automatically fill the login form in these cases.
 The worst-case scenario was a forum where cookies' expiration times were of just one week, and it also required solving Captcha.
 In that case, we needed to manually solve the Captcha once a week.
-However, the resulting session cookie for Captcha clearance could be reused across all the different accounts that were crawling the site in parallel.1
+However, the resulting session cookie for Captcha clearance could be reused across all the different accounts that were crawling the site in parallel.3